acronert/threeJS_game/README.md

 - dynamically calculate AoA depending on speed vector and forward dir AoA (alpha) affects drag and lift

-- replace the arrows in the hud
-- add alpha to the HUD
 - add vertical velocity to the HUD
 - value box for altitude and speed